-1. Ling – Best All-Round App
+1. The Ling App – Best All-Round App

-We all know that grabbing kids attention is of primary importance if we want to encourage them to stick to their Urdu lessons and that means any app out there for young people has to be entertaining.
-Well, the Ling app’s second name is ‘entertainment’!
-There is never a dull moment with Ling app with its wide range of Urdu language lessons, flashcards, quizzes, games, and conversations for children to lose themselves in.
-Every lesson is short and sweet, meaning there is no time for younger minds to get distracted.
+We all know that grabbing kids’ attention is of primary importance if we want to encourage them to stick to their Urdu lessons, and that means any app out there for young people has to be entertaining.
+Well, the Ling app’s last name is ‘entertainment’!

 Features